zordius/lightncandy/README.md

 wget https://raw.github.com/zordius/lightncandy/master/src/lightncandy.php --no-check-certificate
 ```

-Requirement: php 5.3+ with JSON suppport
+LightnCandy requirement: PHP 5.3.0+ , json_encode() (optional for `LightnCandy::getJsonSchema()`)

 **UPGRADE NOTICE**

 * Due to big change of variable name handling, the rendering support class `LCRun` is renamed to `LCRun2`.
-If you compile templates as none standalone php code by lightncandy v0.9 or before, you should compile these templates again.
+If you compile templates as none standalone PHP code by lightncandy v0.9 or before, you should compile these templates again.
 Or, you may run into `Class 'LCRun' not found` error when you execute these old rendering functions.

 * Standalone templates compiled by older lightncandy can be executed safe when you upgrade to any new version of lightncandy.